sfu-ireceptor/turnkey-service/README.md

 This is easily done as follows:

 ```
-$ docker logs irdn-notebook  # where 'irdn-notebook' is the default name of the Jupyter Notebook
+$ sudo docker logs irdn-notebook  # where 'irdn-notebook' is the default name of the Jupyter Notebook
 ```
 Clicking on this link should give you the notebook home page with README and a *work* directory with data loading scripts.
 The README outlines the data loading procedure.